Wolox/express-js-bootstrap/README.md

 #### Debugging
 As we know, a NodeJS application is not something easy to debug and because of that we've added the [devtool](https://github.com/Jam3/devtool) package to make it simpler.
 It will get started when running your app using the start script (`npm start`), making your debugging easier with some of the features of Chrome DevTools.

+#### Documentation
+Documentation will be served at `/docs`.
+Remember using [dictum.js](http://www.github.com/Wolox/dictum.js) package to automatically generate documentation for your endpoints.
+Check [this link](https://github.com/Wolox/dictum.js#chai) for further details.

 ## Deploy

 #### Heroku